 Try Norwegian Comfort Food

 Centuries of dealing with cold weather in winter mean that Norwegians have perfected their comfort food.
-Mostly based on meat and potatoes, it is sure to give you a warm fuzzy feeling.
-Grünerløkka has a big restaurant and pub scene no matter what your budget and you can shouldn’t leave Oslo without heading to Mathallen.
+Mostly based on meat and potatoes, it is sure to give a warm fuzzy feeling.
+Grünerløkka has a big restaurant and pub scene no matter what your budget.
 Here you’ll find different food stalls and small restaurants that serve you everything from Asian fusion to true blue Scandinavian delights.
 Winter, especially before Christmas is also time for traditional Norwegian Christmas food.
-You can find it in several restaurants around the city.
+One can find it in several restaurants in the city.
 The staples include rakfisk, lutefisk (fermented fish) and pinnekjøtt (dried lamb).